brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 We welcome applications from individuals, charities, social enterprises, mission-led businesses and organisations.

 ## For our member network
-Our network of supporters and proactive investors are people who are rich in experience and have a wealth of career capital - expertise, skills and other resources - to call on.
+Our network of supporters and angel investors are people who are rich in experience and have a wealth of career capital - expertise, skills and other resources - to call on.
 They have busy lives but also a determination to make a difference by helping others.

 Our members are motivated first by making a positive impact and second by maintaining and growing their career capital.
 These assets include experience, social and professional network, skills, and financial.

 Our memebers bring their whole selves to the table and commit their full canopy of resources; their time, energy, know-how, expertise and money.
-This is proactive capital at work.
+This is proactive but patient capital at work.

 Our prime specialism is digital - product engineering, service delivery, strategy and transformation - complimented with expertise in other fields.

 We ask our members to invest career capital alongside financial capital.
-- Financial investment is made on a matched funding basis.
+- Financial investment is made on a matched funding basis
-- SEIS and EIS for equity investments.
+- SEIS and EIS for equity investments
 - SITR for fixed income investments (bonds and loans)

 ## For partners